 There is a concept in the Bible called “overlapping deity” in that the Father is associated with the Son on deified terms.
+If the Father and Son are God, and persons, this is what we would expect to find.
 For example, many Epistles talk about grace, peace and mercy coming from the Father and the Son (1 Cor 1.3; 2 Cor 1.2; Phil 1.2; Eph 1.2).
 The Son is associated with the Holy Spirit in John 16.7-15.
 So, if A (Father) equals B (Son), and B (Son) equals C (Holy Spirit) , then A (Father) equals C (Holy Spirit) as God, they “overlap.”

 The Father is unique (Dan 7.13), the Son is unique (Psa 40.7-8) and the Holy Spirit is unique (Rom 8.26).
 They possess full and equal status as deity (Matt 28.19-20; Gen 1.26; 2 Cor 13.14).
 All three are uniquely revealed as God.
 For example, the Father (Deut 4.35), the Son (Titus 2.13) and the Holy Spirit (Acts 5.4; 1 John 5.7).